chizid/loolander-data/README.md

 - Permission: **Object Read & Write**
 - Scope it to the `loolander-data` bucket only

-It shows you three values **once**.
-Copy all three somewhere safe now:
+It shows you two values **once**.
+Copy both somewhere safe now:

 - Access Key ID
 - Secret Access Key

-- Account ID (also visible in the R2 sidebar)
+You do not need the account ID separately — the S3 API address from the bucket's Settings page already contains it.

 If you lose them, delete the token and make a new one.
 Do not paste them into a chat, an email, or a file in the repository.